-The research focus in our department is quite broad, so there are not other required courses as the training required by different students may be quite different.
+The research focus in our department is quite broad, so there are no other required courses as the training required by different students is unique.
 However, we do offer a variety of other graduate courses to provide skills and training in specific areas in preparation for research.